 66. Most IoT developers use Eclipse Desktop IDE (38 percent), while 35 percent use Visual Studio Code.
 (Source: Eclipse Foundation)

-67. The top two connectivity protocols used by IoT devices are Wifi (36 percent) and Ethernet (29 percent).
-Cellular protocols like 4G and 5G are slightly more common now, at 22 percent, while Bluetooth has dropped to fourth place, at just 20 percent.
+67. The two connectivity protocol used by IoT devices is 5G (44 percent) with Wifi and Ethernet tied at 38 percent.
+Meanwhile, while Bluetooth has dropped to just 23 percent.
 (Source: Eclipse Foundation)

-69. NetScout’s Threat Intelligence Report from 2019 showed that, on average, it takes just 5 minutes from an IoT device being connected to the internet for an attacker to hack the system.
+69. IoT devices can experience their first hacking attempt just minutes aftert being connected to the internet.
 The improved efficiency of IoT cyberattacks is likely a result of the increased popularity of smart devices.

 FAQs about IoTs